richardxie68/Moodify/README.md

 1. Download the project via git / or zip
 2. Open folder
-3. Double click on .xcodeproj file
+3. Double click on Mind Diary.xcodeproj file
-4. Run the project
+4. Open the Moodify Application

 ### Prerequistes

-Have XCode downloaded
+1. Have XCode downloaded

+## How To Use
+1. Press "View Log" to enter your thoughts and feelings -> Click on "Personalized Resources" to view resources recommended for you
+2. Press "View Statistics" to view your past Statistics"
+3. Press "Resources" to view resources recommended for you

+## Built With
+Swift
+XCode
+IBM Watson API